njlane314/faint/README.md

-# Fitting & Analysis of Infrequent cross‑secTions
+# Framework for Analysis of Infrequent cross‑secTions